Lock Your Computer Screen

 - Make sure you have to enter a strong password to start up or wake-up your computer.

 - Disable auto-login.
-If you can start up or wake up your computer without entering a password, auto-login may be on.
+You shouldn't be able to start up or wake up your computer without entering a password.
+If you can, auto-login may be on.

 - FOR MOBILE DEVICES: